gofractally/psibase/doc/psidk/src/specifications/app-architecture/supervisor.md

 ## How it works

 The supervisor is served by each infrastructure provider at the root domain.
-Whenever a request is made to a root endpoint at the root domain, the client-side code for the supervisor is returned.
+Whenever a request is made to a root endpoint ('`/`') at the root domain, the client-side code for the supervisor is returned.

-The supervisor is responsible for instantiating psibase apps and app interfaces in their own subdomains using iframes.
+The supervisor is responsible for instantiating psibase apps and plugins in their own subdomains using iframes.
 If the root domain is requested with no specified subpath, then the supervisor may display a default "home page" for the psibase network.
 If the request specifies a subpath beginning with "`/applet/`", then the supervisor is responsible for instantiating the specified child app.

 For example, if `rootdomain.com/applet/myapp` is requested from a psibase infrastructure provider, then the supervisor is returned to the requesting client.
 When the supervisor loads, it sees that a subpath of `/applet/myapp` was specified, and will therefore embed an iframe into the browser interface whose `src` attribute is set to `myapp.rootdomain.com` in order to load the document stored at the root path of the service subdomain.
 If the request specifies any more specific subpath or query string, it is passed as a subpath to the service subdomain request (For example `rootdomain.com/applet/myapp/subpage2?var=foo` would result in a request for `myapp.rootdomain.com/subpage2?var=foo`).